 Get Your Girl Power Conference

-The Women’s Resource Center offered the first-ever “Get Your Girl Power” Conference for fourth- and fifth-grade girls on Friday, April 25 in Bayfield and Saturday April 26, in Durango.
+The Women’s Resource Center is offering the 2nd “Get Your Girl Power” Conference for fifth-grade girls on Friday, April 25 in Bayfield and Saturday April 26, in Durango.
 This conference is to encourage more young girls to embrace their intelligence and commit to staying in school.

 - Media literacy